steadybit/extension-host-windows/README.md

 **Note**: Only x64 systems are supported.

-Download the latest Windows installer from the project`s [GitHub release page](https://github.com/steadybit/WinDivert/releases).
+Once available, download the latest Windows installer from the project`s [GitHub release page](https://github.com/steadybit/WinDivert/releases).

-As the extension requires extended privileges to execute host attacks, like injecting network traffic errors, the installer and the extension need to be executed as **Administrator user**.
+As the extension requires extended privileges to execute host attacks, like injecting network traffic errors, the installer and the extension need to be executed as an **Administrator user**.
-During installation a Windows Service with the name `SteadybitWindowsExtensionHost` is created and configured it run on startup on port `8085`.
+During installation, a Windows Service named `SteadybitWindowsExtensionHost` is created and configured.
+It runs on startup on port `8085`.

 ## Extension registration